mozilla/release-services/docs/deployment/relengapi-tooltool/index.rst

  * ``public`` -- distribution is not limited
  * ``internal`` -- for Mozilla employees only

-These correspond to the eponymous data security levels.
+These correspond to the eponymous Mozilla data security levels.

 The following permissions control whether users can upload or download files at each visibility level: